bandrewfox/exprdb_docs/INSTALL.centos_Celg.md

 ## Background

-An instance with CentOS 7 was provided.
+An instance with CentOS 7 was provided at Celgene.
 Here are some of the specific features/notes for what had to be done at the admin/root level before I had access:

-* user accounts: all redda users with corporate passwords via Active Directory (AD).
+* user accounts: all users with corporate passwords via Active Directory (AD).
 * sudo is highly restricted, so these docs don't require it.
-* Except, add to /etc/sudoers the ability to start and stop apache for the redda user (assuming user bfox in the docs below).
+* Except, add to /etc/sudoers the ability to start and stop apache for the user (assuming user bfox in the docs below).
 * user 'geneatlas' with home: /usr/local/geneatlas
 * user 'geneatlas' owner of: /var/www and /etc/httpd/conf*
 * user 'geneatlas' can access: /var/log/httpd
 * SELinux is disabled

-These are the servers:

-* how to access
-    - Prod: geneatlas.redda.celgene.com
-    - Stage: stage-geneatlas.redda.celgene.com

 ### bfox user setup, personal preferences: